 Your first finger goes on the E note of the D string, 2nd finger on the B note of the A string, and the 3rd finger on the G of the E string.

 These five chords are a great start for any Fiddler or Violinist.
-Once you want to expand your basic chord set Nikolas Efthymiou has a nice article with the next two chords to learn
+These beginner fiddle chords are a great start, and once you want to expand your basic chord set Nikolas Efthymiou has a nice article with the next two chords to learn.

 It also might be a good idea to get your hands on a fiddle or violin chord chart, and to start learning to read sheet music.
 While bluegrass songs and oldtime fiddle is often played with chords, classical music will still be played off of sheet music.